 \section{Introduction}

-With the rapid development of mobile internet and smart devices, mobile apps have had a pivotal position on a large number of aspects of the whole society and common people's daily lives.
+With the rapid development of the mobile internet and smart devices, mobile apps have had a pivotal position in a large number of aspects of the whole society and common people's daily lives.
 Therefore, app quality assurance has become an important topic for both academia and industry.
-During the development, testing is the most widely-used and most effective way for app quality assurance \cite{harman2016mobile}.
-For most software artifacts, developers write unit test cases to test the software functionality.
-However, mobile apps are GUI-intensive and event-driven.
-Test cases cannot fully explore the AUT or traverse all the functionalities, so developing GUI test scripts based on automated frameworks or techniques, \ie Appium, is a more practical approach for the mobile app testing scenario.
-Test scripts can faithfully simulate human user events, and are reusable in regression testing.
-Developers do not have to develop brand new test scripts after app version iteration for the original functionalities.
+During app development, testing is the most widely-used and most effective way for app quality assurance \cite{harman2016mobile}.
+As an effective black-box testing approach (relying on the app \textit{apk} files and without obtaining source code), developing GUI (graphical user interface) test scripts based on automated frameworks or techniques, \ie Appium, is a practical approach for the mobile app testing scenario.
+GUI test scripts can faithfully simulate human user events and are reusable in regression testing.
+Developers do not have to develop brand new test scripts after app version iteration for original functionalities.

-However, during mobile app maintenance, developers spend a large amount of time understanding the test scripts on the target functionality of the specific AUT.
-According to Xia \etal \cite{xia2017measuring}, 59\% time are spent on programming comprehension activities.
-Study of Sridhara \etal \cite{sridhara2010towards} shows that good comments can greatly improve comprehension efficiency with the aid of natural language information.
-However, despite the significance of code comments, most existing or under-developing test scripts are poorly commented.
-It is difficult to require developers to write easy-to-understand comments manually, and it is even harder work to write appropriate comments for large-scale existing test scripts.
-It is especially difficult for successors to fully understand what functionalities are tested in the test scripts with the iteration of the developers who are in command of the test scripts.
+During mobile app maintenance, developers spend a large amount of time understanding existing GUI test scripts.
+According to Xia \etal \cite{xia2017measuring}, 59\% of time is spent on programming comprehension activities.
+A study by Sridhara \etal \cite{sridhara2010towards} shows that good comments can greatly improve comprehension efficiency.
+Despite the significance of code comments, most existing or under-development test scripts are poorly commented on.
+It is difficult to require developers to write unified easy-to-understand comments manually, and it is even harder to write appropriate comments for large-scale existing test scripts.
+Successors can hardly fully understand what functionalities are tested in the test scripts with the iteration of the developers in command of the test scripts.

-Therefore, it is important to have automated approaches to assist understand the target functionalities and test goals of test scripts, which we refer to as test script intents.
+Therefore, automated approaches are imperative to assist in understanding the \textbf{target functionalities and test goals of test scripts}, which can be viewed as \textbf{user expectations of app behaviors for specific testing operations in test scripts}, which we refer to as \textbf{\textit{test script intentions}} in this paper.
+We provide examples for \textbf{\textit{test script intentions}} in our online supplementary package.